StoneCypher/todo_redux_to_not/walkthrough.md

 The tutorial chooses the following data shape for the application.
 To keep things easy to compare, we will use the same data shape in our vanilla app.
 I edited the text, though.

+I actually would do this differently in the vanilla app if we weren't trying to keep things simple to compare.
+It's not particularly helpful to stuff all the state into a single object, unless you're trying to pretend that functional programming means routing the entire state through a handler for every single call.

+Note that the official tutorial nearly immediately gets into discouraging heirarchy.
+Heirarchy is important, and this reflects one of the many weaknesses of pretending that your application state is always a key-value store.

 ```javascript
 {